Understanding skin cancer

 Signs and Symptoms

 Key symptoms of melanoma include changes in moles’ color, size, or shape.
-The ‘ABCDE’ rule (Asymmetry, Border irregularity, Color variation, Diameter >6mm, Evolving characteristics) helps detect melanoma.
+The ‘ABCDE’ rule (Asymmetry, Border irregularity, Color variation, Diameter >6mm, Evolving characteristics) helps detect melanoma and identify Early Melanoma Signs.
 Other signs may include non-healing sores, unusual growths, or rough skin patches.
 Early recognition is crucial for preventing disease spread.

 Prevention and protection